Williams has 27, Celtics make 22 3s in Game 7 rout of Bucks - NewsBreak

 Williams has 27, Celtics make 22 3s in Game 7 rout of Bucks

-Grant Williams scored a career-high 27 points and hit seven 3-pointers, Jayson Tatum added 23 and Boston set a Game 7 record with 22 3-pointers to eliminate the NBA champion Bucks 109-81 on Sunday in the Eastern Conference semifinals.
+Grant Williams scored a career-high 27 points and hit seven 3-pointers, Jayson Tatum added 23 and the Boston Celtics set a Game 7 record with 22 3-pointers to eliminate the NBA champion Milwaukee Bucks 109-81 on Sunday in the Eastern Conference semifinals.

-The Celtics will face top-seeded Miami beginning Tuesday in a rematch of the 2020 East finals.
-The Heat beat the Celtics in six games in that series at Walt Disney World.

-Tatum said his team embraced the “backs against the wall” moments it faced in having to win the final two games after their late collapse in their previous home game.

 The Bucks are now 3-9.
 They went 4 for 33 (12.1%) from the 3-point line.
 That’s the second-worst 3-point percentage in a playoff game ever (minimum 30 attempts).